-The Tiger Walk at Auburn University is one of the most imitated traditions in college sports.
+The Tiger Walk at Auburn University is one of the most imitated traditions in all of college sports.

-The most famous Tiger Walk may have taken place on Dec.
-2, 1989, the day Auburn welcomed Alabama to campus for the first time ever (previously, the Auburn-Alabama series had only been played at Legion Field in Birmingham).
+The most famous Tiger Walk took place on December 2, 1989, the day Auburn welcomed Alabama to campus for the first time ever.
+Previously, the Auburn-Alabama series had only been played at Legion Field in Birmingham.

 Auburn officials estimate that 20,000 fans lined Donahue Drive for the Tiger Walk that day.
 ESPN.com college football writer Ivan Maisel, who was there that day, later wrote that "the height of emotion [the Tiger Walk] reached in 1989 will be a watermark for years to come."